Majority of moms (including Savannah and Hoda) experience mom shaming

 Never miss a parenting story from TODAY.com!
 Sign up for our newsletter here.

-Hoda revealed that she had experienced the same thing recently with baby Haley Joy.
+Hoda revealed that she had experienced the same thing when Haley Joy was a baby.

 "I put a picture of my daughter and she was out on a blanket under an umbrella, and they were like, 'Why doesn't she have glasses?'"
 Hoda said.